ACARA is responsible for:

 ACARA’s governance and advisory structure

-ACARA receives directions from the Australian Government, state and territory ministers for education through the Standing Council on School Education and Early Childhood (SCSEEC) and ACARA’s Charter (pdf 56 KB) and a two-year Letter of Expectation (pdf 2.2 MB) (latest versions August 2012).
+ACARA receives directions from the Australian Government, state and territory ministers for education through the Education Council and ACARA’s Charter (pdf 56 KB) (latest version August 2012).

-ACARA’s Charter sets out the Standing Council’s high level priorities for ACARA, with the Letter of Expectation providing greater detail on deliverables expected by ministers within a two-year period.
+ACARA’s Charter sets out the Education Council’s high-level priorities for ACARA.
 ACARA is supported by a number of advisory groups.